 1. Meet the Blind Goat Farmer on Cape Clear Island

 While it’s quite the mission to get to and involves a 45-minute ferry ride from Baltimore, once you arrive on Cape Clear Island, you will never look back.
-This sparsely populated and very remote corner of Ireland is also predominantly a Gaelic-speaking district.
+This sparsely populated, remote corner of Ireland is also predominantly a Gaelic-speaking district.
 This means that inhabitants speak Irish first and English second.

-There’s a shop, a pub, a school, an abbey and….not much else.
-If you walk to the top of the island, you will find a sweet old man who sells delicious ice cream that he hand-makes from goat’s milk.
-The fact that he is blind doesn’t stop him at all, and a frozen treat from him will be a highlight of any trip to Cape Clear.
+There’s a shop, a pub, a school, an abbey, and not much else.
+If you walk to the top of the island, you will find a sweet older man who sells delicious ice cream that he hand-makes from goat’s milk.
+The fact that he is blind doesn’t stop him at all, and a frozen treat from him will be a highlight of any great trip to Cape Clear.

 Be sure to check out the annual storytelling festival if you’re in town at the right time.
 If you want to stay somewhere truly unique, book into the luxury yurts for a bit of fabulous glamping in Cork.